-If you’re hurt as the result of someone else’s negligent actions, we’ve got your back.
+If you’re hurt as the result of someone else’s negligent acts or omissions, we’ve got your back.

-Where an entity breaches its duty of care and injury is suffered it may be liable in ‘negligence’ to pay compensation to the injured person.
+Where a person/organisation breaches their duty of care and injury is suffered they may be liable in ‘negligence’ to pay compensation to the injured person.

-There are numerous circumstances where an entity may be held liable in negligence for injuries suffered including:
+There are numerous circumstances in which a person/organisation may be held liable in negligence for injuries suffered including:

 - Slip, trip and fall accidents